Support Groups and Meetings

 OCD Ireland is a support group for people with obsessive compulsive disorder (OCD), trichotillomania (TTM) and body dysmorphic disorder (BDD).

-OCD Ireland operates support groups to sufferers of the three disorders.
+OCD Ireland operates support groups to people experiencing these disorders.
 They also provide information to those seeking support.
-Support groups are run for OCD, TTM and BDD as well as family members and carers.
-Details of the groups can be found by visiting their website here.
+Support groups are run for OCD, TTM and BDD, as well as family members and carers.
+Details of the groups can be found by visiting the OCD Ireland website here.

 You can see how to get to SPUH here.
 Please note there is limited, paid car parking available at the SPUH campus.
 The first 10 minutes of parking is free, after which parking costs €2.50 per hour for up to five hours.
 Six hours to 24 hours costs €15.